The first signs of ageing.

 Vitamin C

-Specialised cells in your dermis known as fibroblasts produce hyaluronic acid to keep the skin bouncy and voluminous.
+Specialised cells in your dermis, known as fibroblasts, produce hyaluronic acid to keep the skin bouncy and voluminous.
 They can only do this with an adequate uptake of vitamin C.

 Of course, your body needs a constant supply of vitamin C, and you may want to boost your intake with a Liposomal Vitamin C supplement, which ensures better biological absorption.